pfheatwole/thesis/meta/discussion.rst

 * :cite:`phillips2000ModernAdaptationPrandtl` introduced a numerical LLT

 * :cite:`hunsaker2011NumericalLiftingLineMethod` observed issues with wings
-  with sweep and/or dihedral
+  with sweep and/or dihedral.
+In particular, on page 4: **"As the numerical integration is refined, the velocity induced along the bound portion of a vortex sheet with sweep approaches infinity."** Note that this quote was referring to their method using vortex sheets, but in the conclusion they also say "For wings with sweep and/or dihedral, the method does not produce grid-resolved results which was also found to be the case with the method of Phillips and Snyder."

-* :cite:`chreim2017ViscousEffectsAssessment` reviewed the applicability of
+* :cite:`chreim2017ViscousEffectsAssessment` reviewed the effectiveness of
-  Phillips method, and confirmed the issues with sweep noted by Hunsaker
+  Phillips' method to flat wings with rectangular, elliptical, and swept planforms.
+Confirmed the issues with sweep noted by Hunsaker. **Good discussion of the theory.** Failed to find convergence for the swept wing?
+  Why would that be?
+Granted, it was swept 45 degrees, which is pretty severe.
+  He doesn't give the details of the non-convergence.

+* :cite:`belloc2015WindTunnelInvestigation` has actual data which I can use to check my equations.

+* :cite:`kulhanek2019IdentificationDegradationAerodynamic` tested Phillips'
+  method on the Belloc reference wing (he also discusses many other aspects of a paraglider, such as cell distortion, line drag, the harness, etc)

+* :cite:`mclean2012UnderstandingAerodynamicsArguing` has a good discussion on lifting-line methods (see page 381) and some of their limitations, the Pistolesi boundary condition, etc

 * :cite:`chreim2018ChangesModernLiftingLine` adapted Phillips method to use the Pistolesi boundary conditions, and verified that is was able to predict the section coefficients for a wing with 45-degree sweep.

-* :cite:`belloc2015WindTunnelInvestigation` has actual data which I can use to check my equations.

 Survey: what are the typical ways of estimating the aerodynamics of a wing?